jafingerhut/clojure-rte/README.md

 <img src="img/symbolic-finite-automaton.png" alt="Symbolic Finite Automaton" width="300"/>

-This means that the
-time complexity of matching a sequence, `rte-execute`, against a pattern is `O(n)` where `n` is the length of the sequence.
+This means that the time complexity of matching a sequence, `rte-execute`, against a pattern is `O(n)` where `n` is the length of the sequence.
 I.e., the time to perform the match is not a function of the complexity of the pattern; it is only a function of the sequence length.
 On the contrary, the time to compile the pattern depends on the complexity of the pattern, and may be exponential in worst case.
 For this reason, the programmer is encouraged to arrange that expressions be compiled either once, and used many times, or if possible to compile the expressions at compile-time/load-time via:

+In some cases the sequence can be determined to match the pattern without examining the entire sequence.
+For example if the pattern is, `(:cat Long (:* Double))`, then as soon as the first item fails to be a `Long`, we need not examine the rest of the sequence because we know it failed to match.
+Likewise if the pattern is `(:cat Long (:* :sigma))`, then after verifying that the first element is a `Long`, we need not examine the remaining elements because we know it has matched.

 ```clojure
 (def *my-rte* (rte-compile ...))